 Hardiness: Zones 6-7?

-Also called white corydalis, this herbaceous perennial is native to Italy and the Balkans where it grows in rocky woods and flowers from May to September.
+Also called white corydalis, this short-lived evergreen herbaceous perennial is native to Italy and the Balkans where it grows in rocky woodlamds and flowers from May to September.
 The leaves are pinnate, finely-divided and blue-green.
-The flowers are carried in racemes of up to fourteen, and are creamy white to pale yellow.
-They are 5/8 inch long and fragrant.
-The plant is often short-lived.
-It has been reclassified by some experts and is known as Pseudofumaria alba.
+The fragrant, tubular flowers are 5/8″ long, carried in axillary racemes of up to fourteen, and are creamy white with pale yellow throat.

 Hardiness: Zones 5-7